hc-bondis/plista-api/README.md

-##plista GmBH API Core Package for PHP
+##plista GmbH API Core Package for PHP

 This package is the core API package which are used by plista API Development packages